Discover seven fascinating things about Masjid Al-Aqsa you probably didn’t know—a place of immense religious significance for many.

 Masjid Al-Aqsa, located in the Old City of Jerusalem, is the third holiest site in Islam after Masjid Al Haram and Masjid Nabawi.

-The Mosque has many names, like Farthest Mosque or Baitul Muqadis, Qibli Mosque or Qibli Chapel, and was established in the 7th – 8th century taking up 144,000 square meters with a capacity of 5,000+ people.
+The Mosque has many names, like Farthest Mosque, Baitul Muqadis, Qibli Mosque, or Qibli Chapel.
+It was established in the 7th—8th century and occupies 144,000 square meters with a capacity of 5,000+ people.

 Muslims worldwide have a special place in their heart for the holy site, but these are a few things you probably didn’t know about Masjid Al Aqsa!